AWI-ESM/documentation_AWI-CM3/source/how_to.rst

 Control Aerosol Scaling (AWI-CM3 v3.2 and above)
 =========
 Aerosol Scaling is a feature only available in AWI-CM3 v3.2 and above.
 For older versions it is not implemented (effectively deactivated).
 It is controlled via the ``fort.4`` namelist parameter ``NAERANT_SCALE`` in the ``NAERAD`` namelist.
 By default it is set to ``1`` (activated).
 If activated, the default aerosol levels (which have an annual cycle that does not change over the years) are scaled according to the spatio-temporal field given in ``ifsdata/aerosol_scale_1850_2085_r2005.nc``.
 This is supposed to model the anthropogenic influence on aerosol levels over time.
 For running paleo-simulations one might want to deactivate this.
-This is best done via an entry in the esm-tools runsctipt:
+This is best done via an entry in the esm-tools runscript:

 .. code-block:: yaml